What if everything you ever wanted isn’t what you actually want?

 When Joshua was blindsided by the loss of his mother and his marriage in the same month, and Ryan was faced with crippling debt and depression, both men started questioning every aspect of the lives they had built for themselves.
 Then, they accidentally discovered a lifestyle known as minimalism … and everything started to change.

 In the pursuit of looking for something more substantial than compulsory consumption and the broken American Dream, Joshua and Ryan both walked away from six-figure careers and embarked on new journey.
-Since embracing simplicity as a lifestyle, they have written two bestselling books; they co-founded Asymmetrical Press, a publishing house for the indie at heart; and they have spoken at at Harvard Business School, SXSW, TEDx, the World Domination Summit, and many other organizations, schools, and conferences.
+Since embracing simplicity as a lifestyle, they have written two bestselling books; co-founded Asymmetrical Press, a publishing house for the indie at heart; and have spoken at at Harvard Business School, SXSW, TEDx, Apple, World Domination Summit, and many other organizations, schools, and conferences.
 They are currently in the middle of a 10-month, 100-city international book tour to support their new memoir, Everything That Remains.